ucgmsim/slurm_gm_workflow/workflow/environments/README.md

     Note: The environment is created at /nesi/project/nesi00213/Environments/ENV_NAME so if an environment with the same already exists the script will exit.

-5) Check that the script ran to completion and gave any error messages.
+5) Check if the script ran to completion.
+You may see a few error messages.
+Don't panic.
 - You may first encounter some errors and issues with numpy, scipy etc., as it can't uninstall the existing pre-installed modules from the system python, which will mostly reconcile automatically as it progresses.
 - You will most likely to have an issue with mpi4py, complaining about `mpi.h`.
 It is ok, as mpi4py is already pre-installed in the system python 3.9 (Note: python 3.8 does not have mpi4py installed in the system environment and needs to be manually installed)
 - You may have an issue with the IM_calculation setup warning and the pip qcore error.
-If you need to retry pip install, make sure you activate the new environment.
+You can try to reinstall afterwards.
+If you need to retry pip install, make sure you activate the new environment first.
 ```bash
 source /nesi/project/nesi00213/Environments/sjn872033/virt_envs/python3_maui/bin/activate
 pip install XXX --upgrade